pythonlover02/Proton-Sarek/README.md

 ### Additional Tips:

-1. If that of a above its not enought, you might want to check newer kernel versions or patched/customiced kernels(zen, liquorix, xanmod, cachyoskernel, clearkernel, etc), i personally recomend the vanilla kernel tought
+1. If that of a above its not enought, you might want to check newer kernel versions or patched/customiced kernels(zen, liquorix, xanmod, cachyoskernel, clearkernel, etc), i personally recomend the vanilla kernel tought.

-2. You might want to use the drop shader cache command of the linux kernel before playing a game, you should do:
+2. You might want to use the drop cache command of the linux kernel before playing a game to free some ram, you should do:

    ```
    sudo su